Frequently Asked Questions

 Grantees can order off of state GSA-type contracts that do not include Federal clauses if the grantee adds the Federal clauses in its first purchase order issued under the state contract.
 Grantees may not, however, piggyback another grantee transit agency’s contract if that agency awarded its contract without Federal clauses.

-The Best Practices Procurement Manual, section 184.108.40.206, discusses FTA’s rationale in making a distinction between state GSA-type contracts and those of other transit agencies:
+FTA’s rationale in making a distinction between state GSA-type contracts and those of other transit agencies has been stated as follows:

 I would like to have the correct wording that needs to be present on a solicitation so that other agencies can purchase from the contract.
 I also need to know the location where the assignability clause needs to be located.